Last Updated: January 20, 2023

 This type of MVP is one of the most effective and fastest ways of testing hypotheses as to whether the proposed solution will create value for customers or not.
 In other words, the Wizard of Oz MVP creates an illusion of a functional product and can be used for several MVP ideas.

-A landing page MVP lets you test the product idea and can help you in deciding whether to build an initial version of the minimum viable product, or a different version than the intended version is to be created.
-It lets the interested users join a mailing list, or simply lets them click to buy now.
+A landing page MVP lets you test the product idea and can help you in deciding whether to build an initial version of the minimum viable product or a different version than the intended version is to be created.
+It lets interested users join a mailing list or simply lets them click to buy now.

 Creation of an email takes less effort than it takes to build a product or even a feature.
 If you have existing customers, then you can begin by creating and sending emails manually to check if the response to the email is favorable.
 If you observe that users are reading the mail but are not clicking on call-to-action buttons then it can be concluded that the offered value proposition is not attractive.

-An MVP is a very basic and simple version of the end-product, with no finalized features or form.
+An MVP is a very basic and simple version of the end product, with no finalized features or form.
 Due to this, it makes sense to develop an MVP using the tools and materials that you already have.
-Such kind of MVP is known as a piecemeal MVP.
-Here, an MVP is prepared using all existing resources instead of developing everything from scratch.<.span>
+Such a kind of MVP is known as a piecemeal MVP.
+Here, an MVP is prepared using all existing resources instead of developing everything from scratch.

 For inspiration and learning, here are stories of successful startups that once started as MVPs: